Retire in Vietnam

 What is it like to retire in Vietnam?

 "Life for a retiree in Vietnam and its surroundings can be very rewarding as there is a wide range of attractions to explore, cultural activities to take part in, and plenty of recreation opportunities to keep them entertained.
 Expats are welcomed with open arms in Vietnam and there is an active expat community in larger cities such as Hanoi and Ho Chi Minh City.
 Neighborhoods tailored for those past the age of retirement provide a comfortable and safe living environment.
 There are many cultural attractions to explore in Vietnam; cities like Hanoi offer historic sites such as the Old Quarter, temples, and museums.
 Recreation activities are abundant and can vary from relaxing beach days and laidback cruises, to more active activities such as trekking and kayaking.
 Nights can be spent embracing the local culture, tasting authentic Vietnamese cuisine, and strolling down lively streets and markets.
-With its historic and cultural sites, stunning landscape and views, and numerous recreational activities, Vietnam and its surroundings offer a great lifestyle for retirees," explained a retiree in Vietnam.
+With its historic and cultural sites, stunning landscape and views, and numerous recreational activities, Vietnam and its surroundings offer a great lifestyle for retirees," remarked one retiree in Vietnam.

 What advice do overseas retirees have for others considering retiring abroad?